DlieBG/zettabgp/README.md

 #### `rib-load`
 This command lets you import the contents of rib files, similar to the `mrt-simulation`.\
 A path to a rib file is mandatory for this command.\
-This command uses the same options as `mrt-simulation`.
+This command uses a part of the options as `mrt-simulation` does.
 ```
 Arguments:
   RIB_FILE